 The Commercial Property Acquisition Timeline

 Acquiring and developing commercial property is a multi-step process that extends beyond simply identifying a property and negotiating a purchase price.
-In a commercial real estate transaction, investors and developers must conduct also conduct extensive amounts of due diligence related to the property’s physical attributes and economical status prior to the final closing of the sale.
-During this time a real estate attorney can help guide you through the initial negotiations all the way until closing administration.
-Having a real estate attorney by your side can ensure a smooth process with no unintended legal consequences.
+In a commercial real estate transaction, investors and developers must also conduct extensive amounts of due diligence related to the property’s physical attributes and economic status prior to the final closing of the sale.
+During this time a commercial real estate attorney can help guide you through the initial negotiations all the way until closing administration.
+Having a real estate attorney by your side can ensure a smooth process with Ohio real estate law, and no unintended legal consequences.

 At Neiman Law, we understand the stakes in real estate acquisitions and development.
 We will work with you personally to ensure your goals are met, just like we’ve worked with numerous Columbus companies and investors before.